-1. Accurately process medication orders in an institutional pharmacy (Outcome 2.2) ☐ Student receives and appropriately interprets ten (10) written or electronic medication orders ☐ Student receives and interprets six (6) written intravenous admixture orders Student describes the process for prioritizing medication orders at site (ie. STAT, now, on call, routi PRN orders) ne, ☐ Student identifies and reviews six (6) standard order sets at institution ☐ Student describes the process for dispensing unit dose medications ☐ Student describes the process for dispensing intravenous admixtures 2.
-Accurately and safely compound intravenous admixtures (Outcomes 2.2) ☐ Student describes the importance of USP 797 guidelines ☐ Student demonstrates the appropriate method for personal cleansing and garbing before entering clean room and the appropriate method for cleaning the hood the ☐ Student properly calculates the expiration date and time for six (6) intravenous admixture ☐ Student performs the calculations required for six (6) intravenous admixtures and if possible, compounds the admixtures using appropriate aseptic technique for each product.
-3. Identify policies and mechanisms utilized by the site to improve safety (Outcome 2.2) Student discusses the common reasons for medication errors, where the errors commonly occur, a systems in place to address or avoid errors. nd ☐ Student and preceptor discuss The Joint Commission's National Patient Safety Goals and policies at site that comply with the safety goals the ☐ Student identifies at least two (2) initiatives at the site that minimize medication errors during transition of care.
-4. Identify patient information from a patient's medical record (Outcome 2.1) ☐ Student reviews six (6) patient charts and identifies the following items: Patient demographic information, medication profile, lab results, progress notes ☐ Student calculates ideal body weight, body mass index and creatinine clearance for each patient 5.
-Demonstrate essential knowledge of commonly used medications in the institutional setting (Outcome 1 ☐ Student correctly identifies at least fifteen (15) medications by trade and generic name, lists their therapeutic class and can describe their mechanism of action .1) ASSIGNMENT: Student identifies the target drug concentrations for Narrow Therapeutic index drugs: digoxin, lithium, phenytoin, theophylline, warfarin ASSIGNMENT: Student documents six (6) drug therapy interventions made by a pharmacist, and described the student documents are the student documents. ribe the rationale for the changes 6.
-Compose an accurate original SOAP note from patients encountered at the site that includes a prioritize assessment of the patient's problems as well as patient-specific data (Outcomes 2.1 and 3.1) ASSIGNMENT: Student completes two (2) SOAP notes.
-Choose any two different topics from among the following: ıe Cardiovascular Disorders Renal Diseases Respiratory Diseases Immunology or Connective Tissue Disorders See the "Student Guidelines for SOAP Notes" on page 42 for further details on expectations and formal t.
-The student must obtain feedback from the preceptor and make adjustments to the SOAP note BEFOR uploading this assignment to RxPortfolio (student review with preceptor/preceptor initial off cases). =
+1. Accurately process medication orders in an institutional pharmacy (Outcome 2.2)

+- □ Student receives and appropriately interprets ten (10) written or electronic medication orders - □ Student receives and interprets six (6) written intravenous admixture orders - □ Student describes the process for prioritizing medication orders at site (e.g. STAT, now, on call, routine, PRN orders) - □ Student identifies and reviews six (6) standard order sets at institution - □ Student describes the process for dispensing unit dose medications - □ Student describes the process for dispensing intravenous admixtures

+2. Accurately and safely compound intravenous admixtures (Outcomes 2.2)

+- □ Student describes the importance of USP 797 guidelines - □ Student demonstrates the appropriate method for personal cleansing and garbing before entering the clean room and the appropriate method for cleaning the hood - □ Student properly calculates the expiration date and time for six (6) intravenous admixture - □ Student performs the calculations required for six (6) intravenous admixtures and if possible, compounds the admixtures using appropriate aseptic technique for each product.

+3. Identify policies and mechanisms utilized by the site to improve safety (Outcome 2.2)

+- □ Student discusses the common reasons for medication errors, where the errors commonly occur, and systems in place to address or avoid errors. - □ Student and preceptor discuss The Joint Commission's National Patient Safety Goals and policies at the site that comply with the safety goals - □ Student identifies at least two (2) initiatives at the site that minimize medication errors during transition of care.

+4. Identify patient information from a patient's medical record (Outcome 2.1)

+- □ Student reviews six (6) patient charts and identifies the following items: - Patient demographic information, medication profile, lab results, progress notes - $\hfill\square$ Student calculates ideal body weight, body mass index and creatinine clearance for each patient

+5. Demonstrate essential knowledge of commonly used medications in the institutional setting (Outcome 1.1)

+□ Student correctly identifies at least fifteen (15) medications by trade and generic name, lists their therapeutic class and can describe their mechanism of action

+ASSIGNMENT: Student identifies the target drug concentrations for Narrow Therapeutic index drugs: digoxin, lithium, phenytoin, theophylline, warfarin

+ASSIGNMENT: Student documents six (6) drug therapy interventions made by a pharmacist, and describes the rationale for the changes

+6. Compose an accurate original SOAP note from patients encountered at the site that includes a prioritize assessment of the patient's problems as well as patient-specific data (Outcomes 2.1 and 3.1)

+ASSIGNMENT: Student completes two (2) SOAP notes.
+Choose any two different topics from among the following:

+• Cardiovascular Disorders

+Renal Diseases

+Respiratory Diseases

+• Immunology or Connective Tissue Disorders

+See the "Student Guidelines for SOAP Notes" on page 42 for further details on expectations and format.
+The student must obtain feedback from the preceptor and make adjustments to the SOAP note BEFORE uploading this assignment to MyCred (student review with preceptor/preceptor initial or sign cases).